replicatedhq/kURL/design/helm.md

 Kurl will bundle the Helm binary into the common tools bundle already delivering krew and kubectl plugins.
 The install.sh script will perform the following in the online case:
 1. Unarchive Helm and move into the `$PATH` and `/usr/bin`
-1. For each release, check if the release exists.
+1. For each release, add the corresponding helm repo: `helm repo add <repo>`
-1. If the release exists, perform a `helm upgrade`.
-1. If the release doesn't exist, perform a `helm install`
+1. Perform a `helm upgrade --install`

 For airgapped the chart and artifacts need to be packaged into a bundle.
 The builder should perform the following:
 1. `helm pull` the repo
 1. `helm template` to render the chart with the provided values
-1. Generate an adhoc `manifest` file by parsing `image` specs from the rendered yaml.
+1. Generate an adhoc `manifest` file by parsing `image` specs from the rendered yaml
+1. (Optional) download values file from specified `valuesUrl`
-1. Generate a bundle including the chart + containers
+1. Generate a unique bundle with hash including the chart + images + values

 In the airgapped case, install.sh will perform the following:
 1. Unpack the helm bundle on initialization